 This statutory procedure has no fixed timescales, other than a maximum period of 6 months for handling the complaint and is a one stage process.
-Complaints about the Public Health Service are dealt with under a similar procedure as Adult Social Care complaints, however the Local Authority has not received any complaints about the service to date.
+Complaints about the Public Health Service are dealt with under a similar procedure as Adult Social Care complaints, however the Local Authority has only received one complaint about the service to date.